-Types of Home Loans Available
+Types of Home Loans Available from Network Capital Funding

 If you or your spouse is a member of the U.S. Armed Forces, you may qualify for a VA loan.
 The property must be for personal use, and Reservists and members of the National Guard must serve for six years before they are eligible.
 However, if they are called in for active duty, they will qualify after 181 days of service.

 VA loans don’t require mortgage insurance if you don’t put 20% down, but there is a one-time funding fee depending on the down payment.
 For example, $0 down would mean a fee of 2.15% of the total loan amount.
-Network Capital prefers its borrowers have at least a 600 credit score, but will loan up to 100% of the loan-to-value (LTV).
+Network Capital prefers its borrowers have at least a 600 credit score but will loan up to 100% of the loan-to-value (LTV).

 Fees and Rates

-Network Lending doesn’t charge any lending fees, so that can save you some real money in closing costs.
+Network Capital doesn’t charge any lending fees, so that can save you some real money in closing costs.
 This enables borrowers to use their hard-earned cash for other things, such as renting a moving truck when it’s finally time to move.

 Network Capital Funding’s Mortgage Process

-Network Capital is unique in that it can electronically gather pay stubs, W-2s, bank statements and tax returns for you.
-It only takes a couple of minutes, and truly expedites the entire loan application process.
+Network Capital is unique in that it can electronically gather pay stubs, W-2s, bank statements, and tax returns for you.
+It only takes a couple of minutes and truly expedites the entire loan application process.

-Another valuable tool is their Home Value Check calculator.
+Another valuable tool is the Home Value Check calculator.
 Simply enter the address of a house you’re interested in, and the calculator will determine the home’s market worth.
 This can help you out during negotiations and may prevent you from overpaying on a piece of property.

 Notice it gives you both a low and high range, so you’ll want to aim to be somewhere in the middle.
 But, of course, every market is different, and it all comes down to the seller.